 Twitter set to accept Elon Musk's offer of $54.20 per share in cash: Report

-Twitter Inc is all set for a deal to sell itself to Elon Musk for $54.20 per share in cash - the amount that the Tesla CEO originally offered to the social media giant and called his “best and final”, people familiar with the matter said, news agency reported Reuters.
+Twitter Inc is all set for a deal to sell itself to Elon Musk for $54.20 per share in cash - the amount that the Tesla CEO originally offered to the social media giant and called his “best and final”, people familiar with the matter said, news agency Reuters reported.

 The report, citing sources, added that Twitter may announce the 43 billion in cash deal later on Monday once its board has met to recommend the transaction to Twitter shareholders.